Hesam-Eskandari/tech-school/csharp/01-basic.md

 ### Variables
 - Syntax 1: `<data-type> <identifier> = <value>;`
 - Syntax 2: `var <identifier> = <value>;`
-- In teh second syntax, the variable type will be interpreted by the compiler.
+- In the second syntax, the variable type will be interpreted by the compiler.
 - Variable identifiers are camelCase
 - Primitive Data types: